-The Air (Prevention and Control of Pollution) Act was enacted by the parliament in 1981 with an objective to prevent, control & abatement of air pollution.
-Under Section 19 of this act the whole of National Capital Territory of Delhi has been declared as air pollution control area by the Central Government.
-Under this section the government approved fuels to be used in the air pollution control area.
-The Air (Prevention and Control of Pollution) Act was enacted in 1981 and amended in 1987 to provide for the prevention, control and abatement of air pollution in India.
+The Air (Prevention and Control of Pollution) Act was enacted by the parliament in 1981 to prevent, control & abatement air pollution.
+Under Section 19 of this act, the whole of the National Capital Territory of Delhi has been declared an air pollution control area by the Central Government.
+Under this section, the government approved fuels to be used in the air pollution control area.
+The Air (Prevention and Control of Pollution) Act was enacted in 1981 and amended in 1987 to provide for the prevention, control, and abatement of air pollution in India.

 Salient Features of Air (Prevention and Control of Pollution) Act, 1981

 - It provides for prevention control and abatement of air pollution.

 - Air pollution has been defined as the presence of any solid, liquid, or gaseous substance (including noise) in the atmosphere in such concentration as may be or tend to be harmful to human beings or any other living creature or plants or property or environment.